TanisshaDash/learningflask-python/README.md

-Learning Tutorial Of Flask with SQL
+Learning Tutorial Of Flask with SQL/
 Mini -Project TodoList App (using Flask)